gracebeste/trends-sunscreen-analysis/README.md

 6. [Results and Discussion](#results-and-discussion)

 ## Introduction
 This project investigates the relationship between weather patterns and public interest in sun protection.
 By analyzing historical weather data alongside Google Trends search data, the goal is to uncover trends and potential correlations between changing environmental conditions and consumer behavior.
-The study focuses on data from 2020 to 2024, with an emphasis on maximum temperatures in the United States and the popularity of search terms related to sun protection, such as "sunscreen," "SPF," and "UV protection."
+The study focuses on data from 2020 to 2024, with an emphasis on maximum temperatures in the United States and the popularity of search terms related to sun protection, namely "sunscreen," "SPF," "UV protection," and "skincare."

 ## Prerequisites